RILAB/bis101/lecture16.md

 #### Animals

 Inject into nucleus of fertilized egg cell (or gonads, etc.).
-In som animals will get incorporated into germline, and progeny will have mutation.
+In some animals will get incorporated into germline, and progeny will have mutation.

 Can also use yeat-like homologous recombination in stem cells.
 Then insert stem cells into embryo to get transgenic animal.